Cranberry Glogg

 • *2 cinnamon sticks

-• *one 1 inch piece of ginger smashed with the side of a knive
+• 1 thumb ginger about a 1" piece, smashed with the side of a knive

 • *1/2 cup dried cranberries or raisins